Inspection of septic tanks and other domestic waste water treatment systems

 A registration and inspection regime was introduced in 2012 for domestic waste water treatment systems, such as septic tanks.
 The regime aims to protect ground and surface water quality from the risks posed by systems that are not working properly.
 It was introduced under the Water Services (Amendment) Act 2012 and a related set of Regulations.

 If you have a septic tank or similar system, you must register its details with your local authority and pay a registration fee.
-You will have to re-register after 5 years but you will not have to pay a fee for the second or subsequent registrations.
+If you have already registered, you do not need to re-register.
+The requirement to re-register every five years has been removed from the legislation and your existing certificate remains valid.

 The general deadline for registration was 1 February 2013, but you can still register if you have not yet done so - see 'How to apply' below.
 If you registered an existing system after the deadline, you will not be eligible for any grant if your system is found to need remedial work - see ‘Grants for remedial work' below.

 New systems must be registered within 90 days of being connected.
 Replacements of previously registered systems do not have to be registered separately.